 “Oxygen measuring system means a steady-state monitoring device capable of detecting in time any significant reduction of oxygen content of the air and capable of activating the alarms in case the oxygen concentration reaches 19.5 % by volume.

-This device shall be tested according to the European standard IEC/EN4 50104:2011.
-If it is used in explosion danger areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied.
+This device shall be tested according to the European standard IEC/EN4 50104:2010.
+If it is used in explosion hazardous areas, it shall also comply with the requirements for use in the zone concerned and evidence of such compliance (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System,5 ECE/TRADE/3913 or at least equivalent) shall be supplied.

-An oxygen measuring system may also be designed as part of a combination device for measuring both flammable gas and oxygen;”.
+An oxygen measuring system may also be designed as part of a combination measuring system for measuring both flammable gases and oxygen;”.

-“Device for the safe depressurization of cargo tanks means a manually operated or remote-operated device which is mounted in such a way as to allow the cargo tanks to be depressurized in complete safety.
+“Device for the safe depressurization of cargo tanks means a manually operated or remote-operated device which is mounted in such a way as to allow the cargo tanks to be depressurized in safety.
 When the list of substances on the vessel according to 1.16.1.2.5 contains substances for which explosion protection is required in column (17) of Table C of Chapter 3.2, the device shall be deflagration safe and capable of withstanding steady burning for the most critical substance in the vessel substance list.
 The deflagration safety shall be tested according to international standard ISO 16852:20101 and evidence of compliance with the applicable requirements (e.g., conformity assessment procedure according to Directive 2014/34/EC,2 the IECEx System, ECE/TRADE/3913 or at least equivalent) shall be supplied.
 The deflagration safety may be ensured by an integrated flame arrester plate stack capable of withstanding steady burning or a flame arrester capable of withstanding steady burning (protection against deflagrations);”.

 “Classification of zones: this classification (see diagram) applies to tank vessels when the list of substances on the vessel according to 1.16.1.2.5 contains substances for which explosion protection is required in column (17) of Table C of Chapter 3.2.